gojasper/devops-takehome-public/README.md

   - Log the response
   - (**Bonus**) Report Healthy or Unhealthy based on the different mirror statuses
 - Include the CronJob in your Helm chart
-- Verify the CronJob runs successfully and logs appear
+- Verify the CronJob runs successfully with expected logs

 **Considerations**:
 - How will the CronJob access the service?